AB 2223 Cannabis: industrial hemp

 Existing law exempts industrial hemp, as defined, from the definition of cannabis and from MAUCRSA, but requires the Department of Cannabis Control to prepare a report, on or before July 1, 2022, to the Governor and the Legislature outlining the steps necessary to allow for the incorporation of hemp cannabinoids into the cannabis supply chain.

 This bill would state that MAUCRSA does not prohibit a licensee from manufacturing, processing, distributing, or selling products that contain industrial hemp or cannabinoids, extracts, or derivatives from industrial hemp if the product complies with all applicable state laws and regulations.
 The bill would authorize a licensed manufacturer or microbusiness to obtain industrial hemp from a person registered with the State Department of Public Health, as specified, and would require industrial hemp purchased by a licensee to be tracked as a separate batch through the manufacturing process.
 The bill would require a licensee that manufactures, distributes, or sells products that contain industrial hemp to record all transactions and specified data in the state track and trace system.
-The bill would prohibit a licensed manufacturer from incorporating delta-9 tetrahydrocannabinol that has been converted from a hemp-derived cannabinoid and would also prohibit licensed retailers and distributors from selling or distributing cannabis or hemp products that contain converted delta-9 tetrahydrocannabinol.
+The bill would prohibit a licensed manufacturer from incorporating THC or comparable cannabinoid, as defined, that has been converted from a hemp-derived cannabinoid and would also prohibit licensed retailers and distributors from selling or distributing cannabis or hemp products that contain converted THC or comparable cannabinoid.
 The bill would require the department to implement a process by which any licensee that is also a registered hemp manufacturer may use the same premises.

 This bill would revise and recast the provisions of the Sherman Food, Drug, and Cosmetic Law regulating industrial hemp to redefine certain terms, expand the prohibition that raw hemp extract not exceed 0.3% of a tetrahydrocannabinol or comparable cannabinoid, limit the level of total THC that can be in an industrial hemp final form product, and prohibit the manufacture, distribution, or sale of an industrial hemp product that contains a synthetically derived cannabinoid, as defined, unless authorized by the department in regulation.
 The bill would prohibit an industrial hemp food and beverage product from being labeled, marketed, or advertised as a product intended to create an intoxicating effect.
 The bill would require that industrial hemp human food and beverage final form products meet specified guidelines and would specify that violations of the act are grounds for revocation of an industrial hemp enrollment and oversight authorization.
 The bill would require an out-of-state hemp manufacturer who produces certain products such as industrial hemp food, beverages, or cosmetics for importation or sale in this state to register with the department.
 The bill would establish a separate process for the embargo, condemnation, and destruction of industrial hemp products and would give authority to seize or embargo those products to a peace officer or a state official who possesses seizure authority in specified circumstances and would require the peace officer or state official who began the embargo to seek voluntary condemnation from the owner or commence proceedings for condemnation.
 The bill would make a violation of provisions regarding the retail sale of industrial hemp a misdemeanor and would impose a civil penalty.
 By creating a new crime, this bill would impose a state-mandated local program.